kponna/JobFitAI/README.md

 ## Overview
 JobFitAI is an AI-powered resume analysis tool that helps job seekers optimize their resumes for specific job descriptions.
 It utilizes DeepSeek-R1 via DeepInfra to extract key skills, experiences, and qualifications from resumes and provides actionable feedback to improve job alignment.
 The project features a Gradio-based web interface that allows users to upload resumes in PDF or audio format and receive structured analysis and recommendations.

+Checkout the detailed guide on this project at

 ## Features
 - **AI-driven resume analysis** using DeepSeek-R1 on DeepInfra
 - **PDF and Audio resume support** with automated text extraction